frankieboxx/frankieboxx/README.md

 ## 🚫 Social Media

 I don’t use social networks.
-I prefer waves and code to likes and follows.
+I prefer sun, waves, winds, and code to likes and follows.

 ---